Sustainable forestry is everyone's business

 Let's work together to help forests adapt to climate change by making them more resilient and protecting biodiversity.
 Let's act through sustainable forest management!

-How much CO2 does the forest absorb?
+How much CO2 does the forest sequester?

 What is forest biodiversity?